srobo/team-emails/SR2025/2025-03-13-competition-details.md

 ## Highlights

+- The Competition is a two day event, from Saturday morning until the finals on Sunday afternoon
 - If you expect to arrive after **9:45am** on Saturday, please let us know
 - We will be taking **photos and video** throughout the event, if you would prefer not to appear in these please make this known to reception when you arrive
 - Please ensure you **bring your entire robotics kit** and all equipment & materials you may need to work on your robot